pelias-deprecated/addresses/README.md

 ## Contributing

 Please fork and pull request against upstream master on a feature branch.

-Pretty please; provide unit tests and script fixtures in the `test` directory.
+Pretty please: provide unit tests and script fixtures in the `test` directory.

 ### Running Unit Tests